ryanivis/ping-devops-es-siem/README.md

 ------------

 Important Notes
-- Do not update the above elastic password without first updating the same password within the logstash pipeline as well as bootstraping scripts for elasticsearch found in the corrisponding sub folders.
+- Do not update the above elastic password without first updating the same password within the logstash pipeline as well as bootstraping scripts.   for elasticsearch found in the corrisponding sub folders.

 Configure your local docker client with at least 8GB Ram and 4CPU.
 Go get'em cowboy/girl!!!

 This will spin up a demo lab for Ping Fed / Directory / etc images.
 Along with a ElasticSearch 2 Node Stack + Kibana + Logstash.

 ------------
 ## Kibana Saved Objects
 Saved Objects can be loaded by going to 'saved objects' under kibana settings and exporting all.
-Save the file in the ./elasticsearch-siem/kibana_config/kib_base.ndjson
+Save the file in the...
+./elasticsearch-siem/kibana_config/kib_base.ndjson.

 They will be reloaded upon Kibana Start!!!

 ------------